Four characteristics of modern collaboration tools

 Modern tools are built around URLs.
 URLs are the primary means for sharing information in the age of the internet.
 Maybe in 10 years that’ll change, but for now, every modern system (collaborative or otherwise) today assigns a globally unique identifier (a URL) to each distinct “thing” it knows about.
 Tweets, Amazon products, and New York Times articles all have distinct URLs.
 If you find an interesting article you’d like to share, most people don’t print and snail mail the article to their friends.
 This has several implications for how teams work:

 For one, it becomes ridiculously easy to share context.
 Here we’re talking about a newspaper article, but that URL can just as easily point to your organization’s vacation policy, the process by which it was made, or the team who made it.
 It also gives the idea a permalink, meaning as the information evolves, the resulting resource is automatically updated, while all the while, the URL remains timeless.
 Compare that to the same information being captured in email, attachments and all.
-I may be able to forward you an old thread which you’d then have to grok through, but it’ll likely be incomplete (“can you forward me the attachment?”, “there’s a reference to Joan’s email, but I don’t see it?”), and is merely a snapshot in time as the conversation likely continues in a way invisible to you.
+I may be able to forward you an old thread which you’d then have to understand through, but it’ll likely be incomplete (“can you forward me the attachment?”, “there’s a reference to Joan’s email, but I don’t see it?”), and is merely a snapshot in time as the conversation likely continues in a way invisible to you.

 URLs make sharing discussions a one-to-many relationship.
 It’s no longer me explaining to you what happened in a meeting, or passing documents around via email, both processes that would not scale as the organization grows.
 The same effort required to expose a link to one person also exposes it to one hundred, and can do so, without your intervention.
 Posting a link in chat or on your company intranet is a fundamentally different function than describing where a document is on a shared drive.
 Not only does it automate (and render time and location agnostic) the dissemination of context (a reader can discover and click that link at any time, from anywhere, and click it without requiring any additional action on your part), it also allows you to link related concepts to one another, creating a network graph of your organization’s inter-related knowledge over time.
 Put another way, links create an endless, self-sustaining rabbit hole of information for readers to go down should any given task require that they gain additional context.